We may receive compensation when you click on links to products from our partners.

 Write a letter without fail

-Avoid the temptation to try and make a lasting impression by writing a quirky or amusing covering letter.
+Avoid the temptation to try and make a lasting impression by writing a quirky or amusing cover letter.
 It’s impossible to know how receptive the person dealing with applications is to that kind of thing so it’s always best to play it safe.
-While it might work on rare occasions, for every
+While it might work on rare occasions, for every interview you land by being ‘wacky’ with your cover letter, you’ll likely miss out on tens of others.

 Cover all the bases